-OpenSearch support has been added in 2.4.4.
+OpenSearch support was added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
 All instructions to configure ElasticSearch 7 apply to OpenSearch.
 Migrate from Elasticsearch to OpenSearch provides guidance on switching to OpenSearch.

-You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce or Magento Open Source 2.4.4.
+You must install and configure either Elasticsearch or OpenSearch before installing Adobe Commerce 2.4.4 and later.

 Refer to the System Requirements for specific version information.